emeidi/openvpn/README.md

 1. Download this GitHub repository to all three computers
 1. Check Bash scripts for malicious contents
 1. Make Bash scripts executable
-1. Update all .conf and .sh files with the correct LAN addressing of your networks
+1. Update all .conf and .sh files with the correct LAN addressing of your networks (you can adjust the addressing of your tun devices, but you don't need to AFAIK)
 1. Update local (= on UNIFI-CONTROLLER) OpenVPN .conf files with the DynDNS hostnames
+1. Generate static keys.
+I recommend to generate a static key for *each* VPN tunnel
 1. Update /etc/network/interfaces with post-up scripts (pointing to the correct script in your local repository directory; refer to file etc-network-interfaces in each computer folder)
 1. Set up static routes on your routers
 1. Reboot OPENVPN17 and OPENVPN47, then reboot UNIFI-CONTROLLER